Trump calls on Americans to cease hoarding food, supplies

 Trump has suggested that restrictions on travel within the U.S. to areas hit hard by the coronavirus pandemic could be next.
 But Fauci on Sunday played down that or having major national lockdowns on the level now seen in European countries such as Italy and Spain.

-Trump said he tuned in to services being streamed from the Free Chapel, an evangelical Gainseville, Georgia, church that like many congregations around the country was holding services without churchgoers in the pews.

-Fauci spoke on NBC’s “Meet the Press,” CNN’s “State of the Union,” ABC’s “This Week,” “Fox News Sunday,” and CBS’ “Face the Nation.”
-Kudlow appeared on CBS.

-Associated Press writers Zeke Miller and Mary Clare Jalonick contributed to this report.
+Associated Press writers Zeke Miller, Jill Colvin, Darlene Superville and Mary Clare Jalonick contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.